Last updated: 2026-04-20

 Should You Buy the 2020 Hyundai Palisade?

-The 2020 Hyundai Palisade scores 59/100 ("Mixed").
-Buyers should proceed with caution.
+A 59/100 score puts the 2020 Hyundai Palisade in the "Mixed" tier.
+Buyers should approach with eyes open.
 As a first-year redesign, early-adopter issues are common.

 Compared to the 2021 Hyundai Palisade, which scored 2 points higher.